How to split two-dimensional Jacobians: a geometric construction: A criterion for fitting in a Galois diagram

+\begin{proposition} Let $\alpha\colon X \leftarrow Z \to W$ be a correspondence between smooth compact Riemann surfaces.
+If $\alpha$ has a core, then there is a positive integer $m$ such that all points $z \in Z$ satisfy the inequality

+If there is a positive integer $m$ such that inequality \Cref{eq: criterion inequality} holds for infinitely many $z \in Z$, then $\alpha$ has a core. \end{proposition}

-We divide the proof of \Cref{theorem: criterion} in two lemmas.
-The first one is a refinement of \cite[Theorem 9.6]{Raju}, which states that a correspondence with a core has at most one clump outside the ramification locus.
+We divide the proof of \Cref{prop: theorem D in the complex setting} in two lemmas.
+The first one states that the set of points satisfying an inequality of the form \eqref{eq: criterion inequality} for a fixed $m$, is either finite or the whole curve.

 \begin{lemma} { } Fix an integer $M>0$.
 The set of points

 is Zariski closed. \end{lemma} \begin{proof} We reduce to proving that, for any integer $n \geq 0$, the set

 is Zariski closed.
 Indeed, this implies that $C = \bigcap_n C_n$ is also closed.
 We construct a proper algebraic curve $Z_n$ and a flat (proper) morphism $h \colon Z_n \to Z$ such that, for any $z \in Z$, one has $\# h^{-1}(z) = \# \mathcal{F}_n(z)$.
 The statement then follows from the lower semi-continuity of $z \mapsto \# h^{-1}(z)$ \cite[\href{https://stacks.math.columbia.edu/tag/0BUI}{Lemma 0BUI}]{stacks-project}.